envmetagen/metabinkit/README.md

 run `metabin -h` for a list of all options and defaults

+#### metabinkit_blastgendb

 ### FAQs

 #### How do "Top.." thresholds work and what are their effects?

 The main %identity thresholds (`-S, --Species`,`-G, --Genus`,`_F, --Family`,`-A, --AboveF`) are absolute minimum thresholds.
-In contrast, the "Top.." %identity thresholds (`--TopSpecies`,`--TopGenus`,`--TopFamily`,`--TopAF`) are additional relative minimum thresholds.
+In contrast, the "Top.." %identity thresholds (`--TopSpecies`,`--TopGenus`,`--TopFamily`,`--TopAF`) are relative minimum thresholds, applied after the main %identity.
 For each query, the "Top.." threshold is the %identity of the best hit minus the "Top.." value.
 In the example below, a "Top.." of 2 corresponds to 97.8 and alignments below this are discarded prior to binning.
 A "Top.." of 5 corresponds to 94.8, so alignments below this are discarded.

 ```
 qseqid taxids pident